Manatee Springs: Where to swim with manatees in Florida

 Towards the end of the spring is a natural stone shelf that apparently is quite the attraction for scuba divers.
 Where we were swimming, we watched as scuba divers slowly descended under where we were standing.
 Pretty cool.

 Once we were done, we had definitely worked up an appetite.
-Our ranger friend had already given us the heads up that the snack bar was not to be missed if barbeque is your thing.
+Our ranger friend had already given us the heads up that the snack bar was not to be missed if barbecue is your thing.
 We polished off two pulled pork sandwiches in no time, and they were delicious.

 As a place to add to your itinerary, this one is a fabulous little side trip.
 Manatee Springs was one of my favorites of our trip, not just because of the spontaneity, but the scenery was incredible.
 Definitely worth a visit!
-Book your trip with Escape today!

 Thank you for your post.
 My wife is very excited about hopefully seeing a manatee this morning at Manatee Springs!